aishmoitra/Google-Data-Analytics-Capstone---Case-Study-2/README.md

 ![alt text](https://github.com/aishmoitra/moitra/blob/6818c3b9af2195fb7b469823f55da9c9a816581c/Data%20Viz/Fig%201.3.png)

 8.	**Average Weight Analysis**:
 I calculated the average weight for each user, finding it to be 72.03 kg.
 The average BMI of 25.18, which falls in the overweight category.
 User 1503960366 has a fat percentage of 22 but with BMI of 22.64 and User 4319703577 has fat percentage of 25 with BMI of 27.45, so BMI may not be a clear indicator of health, since they do not take into account bone density, activity level and fat percentage.
+I used the following query for my analysis:

 		SELECT
     			AVG(WeightKg) AS avg_weight,
 			AVG(BMI) AS avg_bmi
 		FROM
     			weightloginfo_merged;

 10.	**Correlation Between Weight and Activity Levels**:
 I observed that some users with higher weights, like 8877689391, still maintained high activity levels, while others, like 1927972279, showed low activity.
 This indicates that weight alone does not determine fitness levels.
 I found that lighter users, such as 1503960366, tended to be more active, although this was not a strict rule.
 This variability highlights the influence of motivation and lifestyle on activity levels.